 Christmas Day last year and this year

-The greatest gift we received was given to us the day we arrived at St. Jude, on June 18, 2017.
+The greatest gift we received was given to us the day we arrived at St. Jude.
 Not because we never received a bill, not because they gave us money for food, not because they gave us an apartment to live in – all that is true.
 But it’s because they gave us hope, and my daughter a chance to live.
 St. Jude gave us the gift of being a family of three for the first time!
 I can’t convey how much St. Jude means to us, and how much they helped us.
-Because of St. Jude, Christmas 2018 was spent in our own home, decorated and surrounded by all our family and friends, with Felicity.
+Because of St. Jude, our next Christmas was spent in our own home, decorated and surrounded by all our family and friends, with Felicity.

 To all the parents at the hospital during holiday season: Don’t give up!
 Keep going!
 You’re all strong, amazing parents.
 We wish you a Merry Christmas!